thaihust/devstack-local.conf/deploy.log.md

 sudo apt-get update
 ```

-Fix noVNC error keycode: wait for installation to complete, then:
+Fix noVNC error keycode: wait for the installation to complete, then:

 ```sh
 cd /opt/stack/noVNC